AirKyzzZ/face10ai/TRAINING.md

 1. **Training is required:** The system is ready, but you need to train the models locally
 2. **GPU recommended:** Training on CPU will take 8-12 hours vs 2-4 hours on GPU
-3. **Fallback included:** If models aren't loaded, system falls back to geometric analysis
+3. **No fallback:** If models aren't loaded or fail to load, face scoring will be unavailable until this is fixed
 4. **Two models needed:** Train both male and female models for best results
 5. **Browser compatibility:** Uses WebGL acceleration, works on modern browsers